scala-android/sbt-android/README.md

 ## Description ##

 This is an easy-to-use plugin for existing and newly created android projects.
-It is tested and developed against 0.12.x and 0.13.5+.
+It is tested and developed against 0.13.5+.

 The plugin supports normal android projects and projects that reference library projects.
 3rd party libraries can be included by placing them in `libs` as in regular projects, or they can be added by using sbt's `libraryDependencies` feature.

+NOTE: proguard 5.1 does not like all current versions of scala. for java-based projects which wish to use proguard 5.1 (to fix issues around generic types being removed from base-classes) a workaround is to add a local file, `projects/proguard.sbt`, containing `libraryDependencies += "net.sf.proguard" % "proguard-base" % "5.1"`

 ## New features in 1.3.x ##